ibellotesting/ibello-examples/README.md

 * `-texamples`: configures ibello to use parameters from `examples.properties`
 * `-thu`: defines default language as Hungarian for Language UI tests

 If you want to learn more about switches, you can visit the following page https://www.ibello.hu/documentation-cli.

+In case the repository was cloned from git, the following additional switches should be used:
+* For gradle build: `-tgradle`
+* For maven build: `-tmaven`